lypk21/code-examples/tennisMatch-php/readme.txt

 php files explain:
-index.php : entry file of the Application Application.php: handle the business logic, including analyzing the input commands from Terminal,analyzing line by line and generating results.
+index.php : entry file of the Application Application.php:  read the input commands from Terminal and initialize models.
-Model/Player.php:  entity of Player, store data and result.
+MatchProcess.php: handle the tennis score calculation logic, Model/Player.php:  entity of Player, store data and result.
 Model/Match.php:  entity of Match, store some data and result.
 Model/Tournament.php: entity of Tournament, store Matches and Players